marieef/NorMed_neg/README.md

         "focus_relations": []
     }

+We render the description of the JSON format provided in the [NoReC_neg repo](https://github.com/ltgoslo/norec_neg/tree/main#json-format):

+"Each sentence has a dictionary with the following keys and values:

+- 'sent_id': unique NoReC identifier for document + paragraph + sentence which lines up with the identifiers from the document and sentence-level NoReC data
+- 'text': raw text
+- 'negations': list of all negations (dictionaries) in the sentence

+Additionally, each negation in a sentence is a dictionary with the following keys and values:

+- 'Cue': a list of text and character offsets for the negation cues
+- 'Scope': a list of text and character offsets for the negation scopes
+- 'Affixal': (True, False).
+Indicating whether the cue is affixal (prefix,suffix) or not.

+Note that a single sentence may contain several annotated negations.
+All negations must contain at least one cue, but it is possible for a negation to be without scope.
+These cases are mostly short comments with references to earlier sentences.
+Both cues and scopes can be multiword and discontinuous.
+"

-The [NoReC_neg repo](https://github.com/ltgoslo/norec_neg/tree/main#json-format) provides an explanation of the JSON format.
-In our dataset, each sentence has a list "focus_relations" as well.
+**Note**: In NorMed_neg, each sentence has a list "focus_relations" as well.
 If non-empty, it has the same structure as the "negations" list, with "Cue" and "Focus" corresponding to "Cue" and "Scope", where "Focus" denotes a term annotated as negated in the original dataset.